ZechengLi19/Awesome-Sign-Language/README.md

 If you have any suggestions, feel free to contact me with: lizecheng19@gmail.com📮

+Additionally, if you could consider giving my repository a star🌟, that would motivate me a lot!

 ## Contents
 - [Datasets](#Datasets)
 - [Isolated sign language recognition](#islr_2016)